Regulatory Standards for Water Quality

 Cary's drinking water is safe.
 The Town of Cary maintains full compliance with all established drinking water regulatory standards and has an exceptional record of compliance since the Cary/Apex Water Treatment Facility began operating in 1993.

-The Safe Drinking Water Act (SDWA) is the federal law that protects public drinking water supplies throughout the nation.
+The Safe Drinking Water Act (SDWA) is a federal law that protects public drinking water supplies throughout the nation.
 Under the SDWA, the Environmental Protection Agency sets standards for drinking water quality and provides the regulatory framework to ensure that our drinking water is safe.
-State agencies such as the North Carolina Department of Environmental Quality - Public Water Supply work in partnership with EPA and municipal water providers to enforce the regulations and ensure the compliance of water systems throughout the state.
+State agencies such as the North Carolina Department of Environmental Quality - Public Water Supply work in partnership with the EPA and municipal water providers to enforce the regulations and ensure the compliance of water systems throughout the state.

-The Town of Cary routinely works to provide enhancements and improvements to our operating programs.
+The Town routinely works to provide enhancements and improvements to our operating programs.
 One example of this dedicated approach is our ongoing work to support the Partnership for Safe Water.
-The Cary/Apex Water Treatment Facility was named a Director’s Award facility by the Partnership for Safe Water for the 14th consecutive year.
+The Cary/Apex Water Treatment Facility (CAWTF) was named a Director’s Award facility by the Partnership for Safe Water for the 14th consecutive year.
 The Partnership for Safe Water is a national volunteer initiative developed by the EPA and national drinking water organizations to improve the quality of water delivered to customers by optimizing water system operations.
 More than 250 water utilities throughout the country are members; the CAWTF is a charter member.

 The fact that a substance is detectable doesn’t immediately mean that a substance is harmful to humans.
 For CECs of immediate concern, the EPA will issue a health advisory, which is based on the best available peer-reviewed studies about the health effects of the unregulated chemical.
 Health advisories provide information on contaminants that can cause human health effects and are known or anticipated to occur in drinking water.
-EPA's health advisories are non-enforceable and non-regulatory and provide technical information to states agencies and other public health officials on health effects, analytical methodologies, and treatment technologies associated with drinking water.
+The EPA's health advisories are non-enforceable and non-regulatory and provide technical information to states agencies and other public health officials on health effects, analytical methodologies, and treatment technologies associated with drinking water.

 The Town of Cary is working to stay ahead of the science as these substances continue to be measured at ever smaller concentrations.
 With modern laboratory methods, these substances can now be measured down to parts per trillion concentrations.
-For comparison, 1 part per trillion is approximately the equivalent of one drop of water in 10 million gallons.
+For comparison, one part per trillion is approximately the equivalent of one drop of water in ten million gallons.
 The Town reports the formal results of regulatory testing and unregulated contaminant monitoring in its annual Consumer Confidence Report, which provides an annual summary of water system operations and water quality management throughout the water system.